Collaborative Law Section

 Please, RSVP for section meetings to:

-This bar year, we will strive to support attorneys in the collaborative community who practice both civil and domestic collaborative law so they can hone their skills, and offer this valuable service to as many clients as possible.
+This year, we are striving to support attorneys in the collaborative community who practice both civil and domestic collaborative law so that they may hone their skills and offer this valuable service to as many clients in our local communities as possible.
 As always, we welcome your suggestions and requests about discussion topics and future speakers at our meetings, CLEs, and roundtable meetings about managing, marketing and growing a contemporary Collaborative Law practice.
-We encourage you to invite your partners, associates, mentors, mentees, colleagues, and fellow practitioners to our meetings.
-We welcome any collaborative professional who would like to speak at our lunch meetings and contribute to the collaborative practice movement by sharing their experiences and practical knowledge.
+Please invite your partners, associates, mentors, mentees, colleagues, and fellow practitioners to join one of our lunch meetings.
+We welcome any collaborative professional who would like to speak at our meetings and contribute to the collaborative practice movement by sharing their experiences and practical knowledge.

 For more on Collaborative Practice:

 Please contact LJ Pelham at firstname.lastname@example.org if you are interested in taking advantage of upcoming collaborative training opportunities and incorporating collaborative law into your civil practice.

 Collaborative Law is interdisciplinary and can incorporate the advice and counsel of civil practitioners, child specialists, financial neutrals, business valuation specialists, mental health professionals, real estate agents and more into the dispute resolution process.
 It encourages two or more disputing parties to engage in candid and effective out-of-court communications and empowers them to find their own voices to craft voluntary, durable and mutually beneficial solutions.
 In 2014, Maryland passed its own version of the Uniform Collaborative Law Act.
 To learn more about how to provide Collaborative legal and related services to your clients, please visit: https://collablawmaryland.org.